-Designing and making an aboriginal art inspired drawstring bag studying how surface pattern is created and how to construct a useful product.
+Students will design and make an Aboriginal art inspired drawstring bag, studying how surface patterns are created and how to construct a useful product.

-Each fortnight in Year 8, students will have two hours of DT (Product Design) and one hour each of textiles and food.
+Each fortnight in Year 8, students will have two hours of DT (Product Design), and one hour each of textiles and food.